skyamit/TicTacToe/README.md

 `$  git clone https://github.com/skyamit/TicTacToe`

-## How to Play :
+## How to Play:
 ```
-1. It will ask for player 1 name
+1. The game will ask for player 1's name
-2. It will ask for player 1 sign
+2. The game will ask for player 1's sign
-3. It will ask for player 2 name
+3. The game will ask for player 2's name
-4. It will ask for player 2 sign
+4. The game will ask for player 2's sign
-5. Now Just keep on providing x and y co-ordinate of the board, where you want to mark.
+5. Now just keep on providing x and y coordinates of the board, where you want to mark your sign.
-6. Once someone wins, or game draws it will stop.
+6. Once someone wins or the game results in a draw, the game will end.
+7. Play again, maybe?
+Who will be the winner this time?
 ```
-## Ex :
+## Game Example:
 ```
-Enter Player 1 name :
+Enter player 1 name:
-Amit Kumar
+plr1Name
-Enter Player 1 move Sign :
+Enter player 1 move sign:
 x
-Enter Player 2 name :
+Enter player 2 name:
-Sumit Kumar
+plr2Name
-Enter Plyaer 2 move Sign :
+Enter player 2 move sign:
 0
-Enter the size of the board :
+Enter the size of the board:
 3

-Game is started!!
+The game has started!

-Enter x co-ordinate Amit Kumar
+Enter x coordinate, plr1Name:
 0
-Enter y co-ordinate Amit Kumar
+Enter y coordinate, plr1Name:
 0

 -----------